getnamo/7zip-cpp/README.md

 cd 7zip-cpp
 mkdir build
 cd build
-cmake ../
+cmake -G "Visual Studio 15 2017 Win64" ../
-cmake --build ../build
+cmake --build ../build --config Release
 ```
-6. By default win32 debug target will build and will be found in ```/build/Debug/7zpp.lib```
+6. Commands from 5 will build win64 Release target and output will be found in ```build/Release/7zpp.lib```

 ### How to use this library in my project
 Add project into your cmakelists